EdgeCaseZA/FeedStoreAPI/_posts/2018-09-03-Rev-22-Mandate-Types-Distressed-Sale-Types.md

 ---
 The [documentation](/FeedStoreAPI/docs) was updated to the latest revision: 22

-Non-breaking change: Additional and `distressed sale organisations` added.
+Non-breaking change: Additional organisations added to the `distressedSale` attribute.

 # Distressed Sale Organisations
 New financial organisations dealing with distressed sales have been added.